 McGaw realizes that trainees may need to take time away from training for a variety of reasons.
 We will work with you to accommodate this as needed.
-All trainees should be aware that additional time away from training (in addition to the six weeks allotted each academic year for vacation, education, and sick leave) may require an extension of training beyond the originally anticipated completion date in order to comply with certifying board requirements and ensure satisfaction of ACGME milestone requires for his/her specialty.
+All trainees should be aware that additional time away from training (in addition to the six weeks allotted each academic year for vacation, education, and sick leave) may require an extension of training beyond the originally anticipated completion date in order to comply with certifying board requirements and ensure satisfaction of ACGME milestone requirements for his/her specialty.
+It is the responsibility of the Program to be knowledgeable of the specialty board’s rules and inform trainees of limits, if any, in allowable absences.
 While vacation time will not accrue during any needed extension of training, the housestaff member will receive full stipend and benefits.
 If training is extended to make up for time spent on short-term disability, the stipend provided during the extension will be at the PGY level during which short-term disability was taken.

 Housestaff members in the second or any subsequent year of training are encouraged to present the results of their research/scholarly endeavors at educational meetings.
 McGaw allows five days of sub/specialty-related medical education time per academic year for each trainee to attend and/or present at Program Director-approved educational conference.
 The choice of educational meeting, the content of the presentation, and the number of such presentations must be made in consultation with and the approval of the Program Director, and the duration of absence(s) must not impact patient care.
 These days are beyond trainees’ vacation days.

 The meeting must be located within the continental United States.
 As stated above, the time away will be granted in addition to vacation leave, however, excess days must be considered vacation time.
 Full stipends and benefits are provided during educational meetings.

 Attendance at educational meetings for which the housestaff member is not making a presentation is permitted at the discretion of the Program Director.